What is Leadership?

 Here are some areas God is teaching me to be consistent in:

--Consistent in reaching out
+-Consistent in giving & reaching out (being the initiator)

 -Consistent in being a friend